More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 What will happen when the landfill is full?

-The landfill will be covered with a “final cap” and monitored for a minimum of 30 years.
+The landfill would be covered with a final cap and monitored for a minimum of 30 years.
 One hundred thirteen of the landfill’s 261 acres already have a final cap in place, and another 22 acres is being capped.

 What protects the environment from what’s buried in the landfill?

-Sunny Farms protects the environment in a number of ways.
+WIN Waste Innovations protects the environment in a number of ways.
 First, a bottom liner, which consists of thick compacted clay and a dense plastic layer, prevents contaminants from entering the ground or water below the landfill.
 A leachate collection system, consisting of a network of pipes, and pumps, collects all water that comes in contact with waste so that it can be transported off-site for treatment.
-Another protection is soil cover, which Sunny Farms routinely applies during operations to keep the waste in place and to reduce the potential for odors.
+Another protection is soil cover, which is routinely applied during operations to keep the waste in place and to reduce the potential for odors.
 Methane and other gases are collected by a vacuum piping system to prevent them from escaping the landfill.
 When the landfill closes at the end of its life, a final cap will be added over the waste to prevent rain water infiltration and contain landfill gases.

 What happens to all of the methane gas that is produced?